vladgrish/ds_spac_project/README.md

 graphs were generated with plotly

-<details><summary>list of SPAC symbols with their trading data collected from Yahoo Finance</summary>
+#### list of SPAC symbols with their trading data collected from Yahoo Finance

 [AADI](merged_spac_html/AADI.html)